tteeoo/rco/README.md

 If you are on Arch Linux, rco can be installed via the AUR package <a href="https://aur.archlinux.org/packages/rco/">rco</a>

+Also, the PKGBUILD for this project is located at `pkg/arch/PKGBUILD`

 ## Build from source with cargo

 ### Prerequisites